-On November 13, 2008, the United Nations Environment Programme released a report describing faster-melting Himalayan glaciers, more extreme weather systems, and darkening city skies between New Delhi and Beijing, due to atmospheric brown clouds.
-According to the report, the clouds—resulting from fossil fuel and biomass burning—primarily affected air quality in Asia, and likely worsened the effects of climate change in that region.
-Globally, however, the clouds might mask the effect of climate warming by reflecting sunlight back into space.
+Almost a month before MODIS acquired this image, the United Nations Environment Programme released a report describing the consequences of atmospheric brown clouds, including darkening city skies, faster-melting Himalayan glaciers, and more extreme weather.
+According to the report, the clouds primarily affected air quality in Asia, probably worsening the effects of climate change in that region.
+Globally, however, the clouds could have the opposite effect by reflecting sunlight back into space, thereby masking the effects of climate warming.